KeithChenYong/AI-ML-Imperial-College-Business-School/README.md

 In conclusion, LSTM using both tensorflow and pytorch to represents the predicted stock price has at least 1 day which was wrongly predicted.
 However considered a prediction of 5 days, the model accurately predicted 80% of the direction and thus allowing trades to be considered.

-Another projects such as Unsupervised Learning, Twitter sentiment strategies are also included.

 ## (OPTIONAL: CONTACT DETAILS)
 linkedin.com/in/keithchenyong